 Maybe she doesn’t want men in love with her.
 Fair enough, that’s a fair reason.

-When a man is in love, he is not going to want to share.
+When a man is in love, he is not going to want to share her.
+Full stop.

-Owning someone is deeper, and more passionate than sharing them with multiple people
+Owning someone is deeper & more passionate than sharing them with multiple people

-If a woman knows she has enough value to give to a high quality man, then why settle for polyamory when you can own a man completely and have him own you?
+If a woman knows she has enough value to give to a high quality man, then why settle for polyamory?

 (Owning someone is not about owning in the typical sense.
 Owning someone is about taking responsibility for meeting their needs!
 As opposed to making decisions from scarcity, thinking of yourself mostly and extracting value from several partners.)